 The People’s Potato is located at 1455 boulevard de Maisonneuve (Hall building) on the 7th floor, and serves lunch from 12:30- 2:00 pm Monday-Friday.
 Bring your containers!
 Each vegan meal includes a soup, a salad, a grain dish, and a main dish.
 Ingredients are posted on a board by the serving counter for allergy consultation.
 The line can get long (Fridays are shortest!), but some things are worth waiting for!
 The food is tasty and nourishing.

-The People’s Potato is supported by student fee levies, and donations are accepted but not expected.
+The People’s Potato is supported by student fee levies, and donations are accepted.

 Contribution to social sustainability